Failure of Esakia's theorem in the monadic setting: Introduction

-The study of monadic fragments of predicate logics was initiated by Prior~\cite{Pri57}, who introduced the monadic intuitionistic calculus $\mipc$.
-Bull~\cite{Bul66} proved that it axiomatizes the monadic fragment of $\iqc$.
+The study of the monadic fragment of classical predicate calculus was initiated by Hilbert and Ackermann \cite{HA28}, and Wajsberg \cite{Waj33} proved that $\mathsf{S5}$ axiomatizes this fragment.
+Prior~\cite{Pri57} introduced the monadic intuitionistic calculus $\mipc$, and Bull~\cite{Bul66} proved that it axiomatizes the monadic fragment of $\iqc$.
 The monadic fragment of $\qsfour$ is $\ms$ and the monadic fragment of $\QGrz$ is $\mgrz$ (see \cite{FS77,Esa88,BK24}).
-The G\"odel translation embeds $\mipc$ faithfully into both $\ms$ and $\mgrz$, but our main result shows that there is no largest modal companion of $\mipc$, thus yielding a failure of Esakia's theorem in the monadic setting.
+The G\"odel translation embeds $\mipc$ faithfully into both $\ms$ and $\mgrz$, but our main result shows that there is no greatest modal companion of $\mipc$, thus yielding a failure of Esakia's theorem in the monadic setting.